The Bankrate promise

 Some insurance companies place a cap on the liability coverage that a policyholder can carry on a nonstandard policy; in this hypothetical scenario, that cap is 100/300/50.
 If that were the case, you’d have no choice but to carry 100/300/50.
 Anything lower won’t meet DMV requirements, but you also can’t carry anything higher due to your company’s coverage restriction on nonstandard auto policies.

-If you’ve had enough traffic violations, your insurance company might place you on non-standard insurance.
-In a broad sense, this classification is for drivers who are risky to insure, primarily due to more serious traffic or insurance violations, such as:
+If you’ve had enough traffic violations, your insurance company might place you on nonstandard insurance.
+In a broad sense, this classification is for drivers who are risky to insure, primarily but not limited to more serious traffic or insurance violations, such as:

 - Numerous tickets